 Proverb meaning that's it's better to do something about a problem than to talk about it.

 (To) act one's age:

 To behave in a more mature way.
-Frequently said to a child or teen. ex.
-"Bill, stop throwing rocks!
+Example: "Bill, stop throwing rocks!
 Act your age!"

 (To) add fuel to the fire:

-To make a bad problem even worse. ex.
-"He added fuel to the fire by bringing up old grudges while they were arguing."
+To make a bad problem even worse.
+Example: "He added fuel to the fire by bringing up old grudges while they were arguing."